Building an API in Node.js using AWS λ, API Gateway, and Serverless

 The command will create all the necessary files and code to create your Lambda functions and API Gateway events inside the project directory.

-file, in this way, you can use store environmental variables, and you will not push any secrets to a repository as long as everything is added to .env
+Inside the serverless-restapi root directory create a .env file to save environmental variables and a .gitignore file and add .env to it so Git can ignore the .env file, in this way, you can use store environmental variables, and you will not push any secrets to a repository as long as everything is added to .env.

 Installing modules, including dev dependencies.